 I’m the editor of PolitiFact, the national politics fact-checking website that is part of the Poynter Institute.
 I’ve fact-checked at PolitiFact since its launch in 2007, and I was a reporter on the team that won the Pulitzer Prize for fact-checking the 2008 election.
 I work at the PolitiFact office in Washington, D.C.; the Poynter Institute is in St. Petersburg, Fla.

 I have served on the advisory board of the International Fact-checking Network since its formation in 2015; the network encourages best practices among fact-checkers and monitors information policy around the world.
-I’ve presented on fact-checking methods at the 2017 Global Fact-checking Summit in Madrid; the 2016 Global Fact-checking Summit in Buenos Aires; the 2015 and 2014 Global Fact-checking Summits in London; and the 2015 conference of the Association for Education in Journalism and Mass Communication in Washington, D.C.
+I’ve presented on fact-checking methods at the IFCN’s 2017 Global Fact-checking Summit in Madrid; the 2016 Global Fact-checking Summit in Buenos Aires; and the 2015 and 2014 Global Fact-checking Summits in London.

 I regularly address audiences at colleges and universities.
 I’ve conducted presentations on fact-checking at the Association for Education in Journalism and Mass Communication, as well as for students at Beloit College, Georgetown University, Howard University, Louisiana Tech, the University of Colorado – Denver, the University of Iowa, the University of Missouri, the University of South Florida, the University of Texas at Austin and Vanderbilt University.

 As an adjunct faculty member, I’ve taught graduate-level journalism students at Georgetown University and undergraduate reporting and writing at the University of Tampa and the University of Louisiana at Lafayette.

 I’ve discussed PolitiFact and its work on national television and radio, including CNN, MSNBC, NPR, C-SPAN, the PBS Newshour and Washington Week, among many others.